 How to Adjust Gasoline Prices for Inflation

-In calculating gasoline prices for inflation, we’ll use an example that shows how to adjust gas prices from 1978 to 2020.
+In calculating gasoline prices to adjust for inflation, we’ll use an example that shows how to adjust them from 1978 to 2020.
 First, consider these facts which are shown in the table above:

 - The average price for gasoline in 1978 was $0.652 per gallon.